VasileiosKokki/FarmerCompensation_University/k8s/README.md

 ```
 ## create docker login secret

-* create a .dockerconfigjson file, like this
+* create a .dockerconfig.json file, like this
 ```json
 {
     "auths": {